 Richmont operates on a semester schedule.
 Fall and spring semesters are approximately 15 weeks; the summer semester is 10 weeks, with weekly classes extended to meet contact-hour requirements.
+Richmont's online coursework is offered in half-terms in all semesters and are each 7.5 weeks.
 An additional week each term accounts for final exams.
 Although a rare occurrence, Richmont maintains the prerogative to change the Academic Calendar should the need arise.